ssilveram/4.-Amenities-Query-from-OSM-and-its-Graphical-Representation-for-Bogota/README.md

 ### Sample of output maps:

 The following maps are rendered in low resolution.
-Fot high resolution and detailed maps by category and type of amenities, please refer to **[Detailed Maps](https://github.com/ssilveram/4.-Amenities-Query-from-OSM-and-its-Graphical-Representation-for-Bogota/tree/main/Detailed_Maps)** folder.
+For high resolution and detailed maps by category and type of amenities, please refer to **[Detailed Maps](https://github.com/ssilveram/4.-Amenities-Query-from-OSM-and-its-Graphical-Representation-for-Bogota/tree/main/Detailed_Maps)** folder.

 **Location map of amenities (points):**